Ratstail91/sineQL/README.md

-simpleQL is a web API query language that mimics graphQL, designed solely for fun.
+sineQL is a web API query language that mimics graphQL, designed solely for fun.

-simpleQL consists of two languages - the schema language, and the query language.
+sineQL consists of two languages - the schema language, and the query language.

 ## The Schema Language